 - Jennifer Funderburk, PhD, Clinical Research Psychologist, VA Center for Integrated Healthcare, Syracuse, NY

-- Joseph Barron, PhD, Implementation & Education Specialist, VA Center for Integrated Healthcare, Syracuse, NY (Field-based in San Antonio, TX)
+- Joseph Barron, PhD, Implementation & Education Specialist, VA Center for Integrated Healthcare, San Antonio, TX

-- Laurie Brockmann, MPH, MSW, Research Health Science Specialist, VA Center for Integrated Healthcare, Syracuse NY
+- Laurie Brockmann, MPH, MSW, Supervisory Health Science Specialist, VA Center for Integrated Healthcare, Syracuse, NY

 - Luke Mitzel, PhD, MIRECC Postdoctoral Fellow, Center for Integrated Healthcare, Syracuse, VA